1 of 1

 Directions

 1. Remove roasted turkey and rack from roasting pan.
 Pour drippings from pan through a sieve into a 4-cup measuring cup.
-Remove 3 tablespoons fat from measuring cup and set aside in a small dish to use in step 4.
+Remove 3 tbsp of fat from measuring cup and set aside in a small dish to use in step 4.

-2. Place roasting pan on stove top over medium-low heat.
-This may cover 2 burners.
+2. Place roasting pan on stovetop over medium-low heat.
+This may cover two burners.
 Slowly add 1 cup turkey broth.
-Stir and scrape up browned bits from bottom of pan.
-Pour liquid and bits through a sieve into the 4-cup measure with drippings.
-Let stand a few minutes as fat rises to the top.
+Stir and scrape up browned bits from the bottom of the pan.
+Pour liquid and bits through a sieve into the measuring cup with drippings.
+Let it stand for a few minutes as fat rises to the top.

-3. Skim fat from top of liquid and discard.
+3. Skim fat from the top of the liquid and discard.
 Add enough turkey stock to measure 3 1/2 cups.

 4. Place a 2-quart saucepan over medium heat.
-Add reserved fat from step 1 or use 3 tablespoons butter.
+Add reserved fat from step 1 or use 3 tbsp of butter.
 Once fat has melted, whisk in flour.
 Cook, whisking constantly, until flour turns golden.
-Gradually whisk in 2/3 of the turkey stock mixture into saucepan.
-Bring to simmer, stirring constantly, and cook 2 to 3 minutes, until thickened and smooth.
-Adjust to desired thickness by adding remaining 1/3 stock, as needed.
+Gradually whisk in 2/3 of the turkey stock mixture into the saucepan.
+Bring to a simmer, stirring constantly, and cook 2 to 3 minutes, until thickened and smooth.
+Adjust to desired thickness by adding remaining 1/3 of stock, as needed.
 Add chopped giblets, if saved, and continue to stir until heated through.
 Season with salt and pepper, to taste.

 5. Pre-warm gravy boat by filling with hot water.
 Empty contents and fill with gravy just before serving.